COVID-19 Vaccine Rollout – latest updates & phases

 What are the rollout phases?

-In brief, here is a snippet of the COVID-19 vaccine rollout phases:
+In brief, here are the COVID-19 vaccine rollout phases:

 The ATAGI is regularly reviewing data and evidence for COVID-19 vaccines; therefore, it may update its advice as new information becomes available.
-Click here for latest news & advice.
+Click here for the latest COVID-19 vaccination news and advice.

 Why are Phase 1a and 1b groups prioritised?